KendraOnu/PortfolioDataAnalytics/README.md

   GPA: Score of the student

   I created the database and answered the following questions.
-Below is a screenshot of the question and output:
+Below are screenshots of the questions and outputs:

   <img width="1440" alt="Screenshot 2023-09-08 at 17 21 20" src="https://github.com/KendraOnu/PortfolioDataAnalytics/assets/141183030/0ca1ccfb-d55e-4481-8784-f087461423cc">
   <img width="1440" alt="Screenshot 2023-09-08 at 17 21 27" src="https://github.com/KendraOnu/PortfolioDataAnalytics/assets/141183030/89e68090-1c99-47a6-8009-ce3e81ab59a2">